 The Importance of RCD Protection

-Ever had a tradesman come to your property and mentioned an RCD?
+Ever had a tradesman come to your property, ask to look at your fuse board and mentioned an RCD?

 What's an RCD?
 Why do I need one?
 Do I actually need one?